Challenge: Streamlining Communications Monitoring and Analysis

 With leadership pushing to integrate marketing and communications, the reports help the communications team provide the same level of analysis as their marketing counterparts.
 In the healthcare industry where brand reputation directly affects a patient’s choice to use their services, the communications team can show executive leadership how they are moving the needle on brand drivers that directly affect the organization’s bottom line.
 There is a saying within the organization: “marketing helps us get visibility, communications helps us get credibility.”

-Result: Standing out in a Saturated Market
+Result: Standing Out in a Saturated Market

 In a market saturated with large organizations and smaller boutiques with specialized care, the company needed to separate itself from the pack.
 Leadership put forth a company-wide goal to become known as an innovative business, providing non-traditional and cost-effective models of healthcare.
-The company researched telemedicine and partnering with local healthcare startups to show patients that they were thinking outside of the box and trying to cut patient costs while still providing the highest level of care.
+The company researched telemedicine and partnered with local healthcare startups to show patients that they were thinking outside of the box and trying to cut patient costs while still providing the highest level of care.
 The company also partnered with tech companies like Apple and Google Glass for innovative health initiatives.
 The communications team contributes to the business goal of increasing positive brand reputation as an innovative, tech-based company by highlighting these partnerships in the company’s earned media placements.

 The company’s Innovation coverage rose from virtually none at the beginning of the year to the third most mentioned coverage topic of the year, 98% of that coverage being positive.

-Result: Understanding Patient Satisfaction
+Understanding Patient Satisfaction

 Patient satisfaction directly affects a hospital’s reputation and, therefore, the company’s bottom line.
 The team needed an understanding of satisfaction around different service lines such as oncology, cardiology, and women’s health care at regional hospitals.

 Patient satisfaction can differ drastically between hospitals and even between service lines at the same hospital.
-But it’s critically important to understand relating to each service line at each individual hospital, rather than only related to the overall corporate brand.
+But it’s critically important to understand related to each service line at each individual hospital, rather than only related to the overall corporate brand.

 The team’s previous media monitoring tool had reported that the company was receiving high amounts of negative patient satisfaction coverage.
 A closer look at the data by the PublicRelay team revealed that 75% of the negatively toned data was related to controversy over a specific service line at a regional hospital, and 50% of that coverage was driven by just a handful of outlets.
 The team is now able to follow up on the negative coverage because they know the specific issue and which influencers are driving it.

-Result: Increasing Thought Leadership
+Increasing Thought Leadership

 The communications team works proactively to earn placements for their executives in order to increase their thought leadership coverage.
 Starting with an accurate baseline and conducting ongoing analysis shows them where their strategies are working and where they need to adjust or refocus their efforts.
 The team can visualize increases in their Thought Leadership SOV against competitors and if the coverage is positive or negative.
 Additionally, they can see the tier of the outlet their execs are quoted in, the significance of the mention, and the social sharing behind it.

 Analysis revealed that, on average, stories that quoted executives received 6X the social sharing over stories that did not.
 The team used this insight to drive strategy around executive placements, focusing on fewer quality placements with quotes, rather than a high number of vague mentions.
-Using this insight, t A single placement featuring a key spokesperson can increase the company’s reputation as both a thought leader and an innovator.
+Using this insight, a single placement featuring a key spokesperson can increase the company’s reputation as both a thought leader and an innovator.